 DANGER: Very high temperatures can be generated with this device!

-The main disadvantage of this circuit is that a center tapped coil is needed which can be a little more tricky to wind than a common solenoid.
-The center tapped coil is needed so that we can create an AC field from a single DC supply and just two N-type transistors.
-The center of the coil is connected to the positive supply and then each end of the coil is alternately connected to ground by the transistors so that the current will flow back and forth in both directions.
+The main disadvantage of this circuit is that a centre tapped coil is needed which can be a little more tricky to wind than a common solenoid.
+The centre tapped coil is needed so that we can create an AC field from a single DC supply and just two N-type transistors.
+The centre of the coil is connected to the positive supply and then each end of the coil is alternately connected to ground by the transistors so that the current will flow back and forth in both directions.

 The amount of current drawn from the supply will vary with the temperature and size of the object being heated.

 From this schematic of the induction heater you can see how simple it really is.
 Just a few basic components are all that is needed for creating a working induction heater device.